HIST5360-f16/QGIS1-Iceland/Tutorial.md

 * ISL_roads.shp; go to **Style** to change the color and width of the lines so they are easier to see.
 * Keep these steps in mind.
 Later on, after you've geo-referenced your maps, you can re-enter the properties for your various layers and change them, which may help you glean useful information from your maps.

+6. This is a good place to save your work!

-6. Look at the attribute table of ISL_adm1.shp by right clicking on the layer and then clicking on **Open Attribute Table**.
+7. Look at the attribute table of ISL_adm1.shp by right clicking on the layer and then clicking on **Open Attribute Table**.
 These show the country's 8 Regions.
 Note that table **Name_1** gives the name of the Region.
 Write down the name of that column and close the attribute table.
 * Go into the **Properties** for ISL_adm1.shp
 * Select **Labels** from the side menu
 * Select **Show Labels for this layer** from the drop-down menu